rmcanany/SolidEdgeHousekeeper/README.md

 ![Release Page](My%20Project/media/release_page.png)

 Click the
-file SolidEdgeHousekeeper-vx.x.x.zip
+file `SolidEdgeHousekeeper-vyyyy-x.zip`
 (sometimes hidden under the Assets dropdown).
 It should prompt you to save it.
 Choose a convenient location on your machine.
 Extract the zip file (probably by right-clicking and selecting Extract All).
-Double-click the .exe file to run.
+Double-click the `.exe` file to run.

 If you are upgrading from a previous release, you should be able to copy the settings files from the old version to the new.
-The files are 'defaults.txt', 'property_filters.txt', and 'filename_charmap.txt'.
+The files are `defaults.txt`, `property_filters.txt`, and `filename_charmap.txt`.
-If you haven't used Property Filter, 'property_filters.txt' won't be there.
+If you haven't used Property Filter, `property_filters.txt` won't be there.
-Versions prior to 0.1.10 won't have 'filename_charmap.txt' either.
+Versions prior to 0.1.10 won't have `filename_charmap.txt` either.

 ## OPERATION